w3c/market-data-odrl-profile/NewTerms.md

 <br>

 **md:timelinessOfDelivery**
-Definition: Specifies the timing of the permitted receipt, use, or onwards delivery of a resource.
+Definition | Specifies the timing of the permitted receipt, use, or onwards delivery of a resource.
-Editorial Note: Usually specified as an interval (or intervals) relative to the data's origination, publication, issue, or release (or some other specified event).
+Editorial Note | Usually specified as an interval (or intervals) relative to the data's origination, publication, issue, or release (or some other specified event).
-Editorial Note: Unless explicitly prohibited, permissions over shorter intervals carry across to longer intervals (e.g. real-time data also covers delayed, embargoed, and historic data)
+Editorial Note | Unless explicitly prohibited, permissions over shorter intervals carry across to longer intervals (e.g. real-time data also covers delayed, embargoed, and historic data)
-Label: is delivered as
+Label | is delivered as
-Domain: Resource
+Domain | Resource
-Range: Proper Interval
+Range | Proper Interval

 Realtime; Delayed, Historical, and End-Of-Day can be defined as time intervals.
 Time of Origination, Publication, Issue, and Release can be defined as time instants

 **md:methodOfUpdate**
-Definition: Specifies the method by which updates to the Resource are delivered
+Definition | Specifies the method by which updates to the Resource are delivered
-Label: is updated by
+Label | is updated by
-Domain: Resource
+Domain | Resource
-Range: Update Method
+Range | Update Method

 The possible values are:
 * Snapshot